hmrc/mtd-itsa-vendors-roadmap/source/documentation/mfs.html.md

 weight: 5
 ---

-# Minimum Functionality Standard
+# Minimum functionality standard

-APIs required for each stage of development of a Minimum Functionality Standard (MFS) product.
+APIs required for each stage of development of a [minimum functionality standard](https://developer.service.hmrc.gov.uk/guides/income-tax-mtd-end-to-end-service-guide/#minimum-functionality-standards) product.

 Mandatory APIs are denoted by X.